brunobord/microsr/microsr.md

 ### rerolls

 once per session per level, you are allowed to reroll a failure. the reroll result *is* the definitive result, you are not allowed to reroll a reroll and wait for the next action.

+### spellcasting

+the magic-user picks a combination of two words of power, one action and one realm, and describes the wanted effect.

+> e.g. kirshan the sorcerer want to combine *infirmo* (diminish) with *navitas* (energy) to extinguish a fire that has started in the inn his group was sleeping in. the fire is still small, so the **gm** agrees that the player can roll for it.

+spells rolls is a 2d6+**lore** using the usual three-tier outcomes. failures can endanger the magic-user or characters around.

+if the spell is offensive, your roll against the character **ac** (strictly greater). on a success, opponent decreases one degree of health.

+you can roll *level* x spells per day. you need a full rest to recover your ability to cast spells.

 ### optional: help